 Lay out a garden hose along the border to be prepared.
 Position the hose on the ground in the shape of the curved border that seems best.
-Study it a bit from several angles, readjust it here and there until the desired contour is arranged.

 Then use the spade or edging tool to cut the turf along the hose.
 Easy does it!
 The hose will rest a bit more firmly on the ground while cutting if filled with water.